Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - `external` (OOF template files only)
     - Set template as default OOF message for external recipients
     - If neither `internal` nor `external` is defined, the template is set as default OOF message for internal and external recipients
-- `NETBIOSDomain GroupSamAccountName`, `NETBIOSDomain Display name of Group`, `-:NETBIOSDomain GroupSamAccountName`, `-:NETBIOSDomain Display name of Group`
+- `NetBiosDomain GroupSamAccountName`, `NetBiosDomain Display name of Group`, `-:NetBiosDomain GroupSamAccountName`, `-:NetBiosDomain Display name of Group`
   - Make this template specific for an Outlook mailbox being a direct or indirect member of this group or distribution list
   - The `'-:'` prefix makes this template invalid for the specified group.
   - Examples: `EXAMPLE Domain Users`, `-:Example GroupA`
   - Groups must be available in Active Directory.
 Groups like `'Everyone'` and `'Authenticated Users'` only exist locally, not in Active Directory
   - This tag supports alternative formats, which are of special interest if you are in a cloud only or hybrid environmonent:
-    - `NETBIOSDomain GroupSamAccountName` and `NETBIOSDomain Group DisplayName` can be queried from Microsoft Graph if the groups are synced between on-prem and the cloud.
+    - `NetBiosDomain GroupSamAccountName` and `NetBiosDomain Group DisplayName` can be queried from Microsoft Graph if the groups are synced between on-prem and the cloud.
 SamAccountName is queried before DisplayName.
 Use these formats when your environment is hybrid or on premises only.
     - `AzureAD e-mail-address-of-group@example.com`, `AzureAD GroupMailNickname`, `AzureAD GroupDisplayName` do not work with a local Active Directory, only with Microsoft Graph.
 They are queried in the order given.
 'AzureAD' is the literal, case-insensitive string 'AzureAD', not a variable.
 Use these formats when you are in a cloud only environment.
-  - 'NETBIOSDomain' and 'EXAMPLE' are just examples.
-You need to replace them with the actual NetBIOS domain name of the Active Director domain containing the group.
+  - 'NetBiosDomain' and 'EXAMPLE' are just examples.
+You need to replace them with the actual NetBios domain name of the Active Director domain containing the group.
   - 'AzureAD' is not an example.
 If you want to assign a template to a group stored in Azure Active Directory, you have to use 'AzureAD' as domain name.
   - When multiple groups are defined, membership in a single group is sufficient to be assigned the template - it is not required to be a member of all the defined groups.
 - `SmtpAddress`, `-:SmtpAddress`